gravitational/gravity/docs/5.x/monitoring.md

 Rollups are pre-configured for some of the metrics collected by default.
 Applications that collect their own metrics can configure their own rollups as well through ConfigMaps.

-A custom rollup ConfigMap should be assigned a `monitoring` label with value `rollup` and created in the `kube-system` namespace for it to be recognized and loaded.
+A custom rollup ConfigMap should be assigned a `monitoring` label with value `rollup` and created in the `monitoring` namespace for it to be recognized and loaded.
 Below is a sample ConfigMap:

 ```yaml